-Shannon Nix earned his doctorate in international history from the University of Virginia under the advisement of Dr. Philip Zelikow. “’The Soul of Our Foreign Policy’: Human Rights, Ecumenical Activism, and the Transnational Struggle for Central America, 1976-1992,” examines the origins, functioning and impact of transnational human rights activism on U.S. foreign policy toward Central America in the latter Cold War.
-Nix has been successfully examined in the fields of international/ transnational human rights history, early and modern U.S. history, and modern Latin American History.
-Since defending, his focus over the last year has been on the dissertation and derivative publications.
+Shannon Nix earned his doctorate in international history from the University of Virginia in 2017 under the advisement of Dr. Philip Zelikow. ’’The Soul of Our Foreign Policy’: Human Rights, Ecumenical Activism, and the Transnational Struggle for Central America, 1976-1992,’ examines the origins, functioning and impact of transnational human rights activism on U.S. foreign policy toward Central America in the latter Cold War.

 ‘The Soul of our Foreign Policy’: Human Rights Politics, U.S. Foreign Policy, and the Struggle for Central America, 1976-1984